Popovers- 7 Tips for Mile-High Success!

 Storage and Reheating Popovers:

 • Popovers are best enjoyed immediately out of the oven.
 But I have found a little trick for storing them that yields pretty good results!
+This also works in a pinch if you want to make popovers ahead of time.

 • Once cooled, place the popovers in a resealable plastic bag and place them in the freezer for up to a month.